Dallas Fort Worth International Airport: Hotels

-There are two Hyatt branded hotels located in the central terminal area.

-The Hyatt Regency was built in the 1980s and has 811 rooms, 92000 sqft of meeting space and four food and beverage outlets.
+The Hyatt Regency DFW International Airport was built in 1978 as the east wing of the Airport Marina Hotel.
+It originally had an identical twin west wing, located on the opposite side of International Parkway, which was built in 1974 and demolished for construction of Terminal D. It has 811 rooms, 92000 sqft of meeting space and four food and beverage outlets.
 The hotel is located adjacent to Terminal C, with shuttle buses connecting to all terminals.

-The Grand Hyatt opened in 2005 and has 298 rooms, 34000 sqft of meeting space and three food and beverage outlets.
+The Grand Hyatt DFW opened on July 1, 2005 and has 298 rooms, 34000 sqft of meeting space and three food and beverage outlets.
 The hotel is located directly above Terminal D, with direct access to the check-in area.

+Another Hyatt-branded hotel, Hyatt Place, is on the south side of the airport, near the airport headquarters and the rental car hub complex.

 Ground transportation

 The DFW Airport area is served by International Parkway (partially State Highway 97 Spur), which runs through the center of the airport, connecting to Airport Freeway (State Highway 183) on the southern side of the airport and John W. Carpenter Freeway (State Highway 114) on the northern side.
 International Parkway continues north of State Highway 114, carrying the State Highway 121 designation for a short while until its interchange with the Lyndon B. Johnson Freeway (I-635), where State Highway 121 continues north as the Sam Rayburn Tollway.

 Bus routes serving the airport are operated by Dallas Area Rapid Transit (DART) and Trinity Metro.
 DART operates route 230 from Downtown Irving/Heritage Crossing Station and Southwestern Medical District/Parkland Station to the Remote South Parking facility, and Trinity Metro operates the TRE Link bus route from CentrePort/DFW Airport station.